 Attend an ISE Prep Info Session/ ISE Regions Info Session

 It’s never too early to start planning!
 At these information sessions, one of our advisors will explain more detail about the ISE program, review the list of partner institutions available, and explain the application process.
 Info sessions take place at set times during the week.
 Call the Office of Study Abroad (OSA) to find out when the next one will take place (305-348-1913).

-Browse Schools & Talk with your Academic Advisor
+Browse Schools/Regions & Talk with your Academic Advisor

 Look at the list of partner universities & review the detailed school information available on HERE.
 If you have not already done so, meet with your academic advisor to talk about ISE and see how it might fit with your major.
 Planning early will help you know which degree requirements would be good to plan to complete while on ISE.